DinoChiesa/Apigee-Java-Delay/README.md

 perhaps in a fault rule, and that would cause the response time to be randomized, preventing a timnig attack.

-2. In cases in which a caller is suspect, or has caused several consecutive errors, this callout could force a fixed delay, or a backoff delay, before retry.
+2. In cases in which a caller is suspect, or has caused several consecutive errors, or is calling too often, this callout could force a fixed delay, or a backoff delay, or a random delay, before Apigee sends the response.

+How to determine if a caller is "calling too much" is up to you.
+You can use the Quota policy with a `continueOnError='true'` as one way to do that.
+Or a `CountOnly` element.

 ## Disclaimer